canonical/design.ubuntu.com/apps/building-blocks/scrolling/index.md

 </div>
   <div class="ten-col">
   <h3>Borderless content</h3>
-  <p>If the content of your app is borderless, like the camera, it wouldn’t be practical to have scrollbars because it can hinder the user’s view and primary task of taking a picture.
+  <p>If the content of your app is borderless, like the camera, it wouldn&#8217;t be practical to have scrollbars because it can hinder the user&#8217;s view and primary task of taking a picture.
 </p>
 </div>
   <div class="five-col">